5. Simple GPIO

 • Check that each pushbutton produces an output change where the Launchpad Board pin is connected.

-• The LEDs cannot be tested with the USB Test Device.
+• The LEDs cannot be tested with the USB Test Device or a multimeter.
 Do not use the power supply/waveform generators to test the LEDs.
 See the warning box above.

 5.4.2.
 Register Level